-‘People’s Convoy’ plans to slowly loop around the beltway Sunday
+‘People’s Convoy’ plans to slowly loop around the Beltway on Sunday

 He said organizers are working with local enforcement to identify weekday times that would have a minimal impact on traffic.
-They will drive the minimum legal speed limit and increase the number of loops around the Beltway each day to pressure lawmakers and public officials.
+They will drive the minimum legal speed and increase the number of loops around the Beltway each day to pressure lawmakers and public officials, he said.

-Sunday “is a show of just how big we are and just how serious we are,” Brase, a 37-year-old truck driver from northwest Ohio who helped organize the convoy, said.
+Sunday “is a show of just how big we are and just how serious we are,” said Brase, a 37-year-old truck driver from northwest Ohio who helped organize the convoy.
 “But it’s very easy to get rid of us.”
-Brase has said the group wants an end to the national emergency declaration in response to the coronavirus — first issued by President Donald Trump in March 2020 and later extended by President Biden — and for Congress to hold hearings investigating the government’s response to the pandemic.
+He has said the group wants an end to the national emergency declaration in response to the coronavirus — first issued by President Donald Trump in March 2020 and later extended by President Biden — and for Congress to hold hearings investigating the government’s response to the pandemic.

 “We’re going to be a huge pain,” Brase said.
 He said other convoys from across the country are en route to join them and he hopes they continue to grow.”
 It’s flexible right now,” he said.
 “It’s a very fluid situation.”